Feedback (Comments)

 I attended this morning’s CCMD armchair “How to cultivate, manage and

-derive maximum benefit from Intellectual Capital, survey finding
+derive maximum benefit from Intellectual Capital, survey findings” given by Ian

 Rose of IBR Consulting.
 Before the session began I had a chance to speak with Mr. Rose and